pramnora/python/library/external/seaborn/README.md

 ## Introduction

-I only recently came across Seaborn.
+[I only recently came across Seaborn.

 The advert said it's easier to use than is Matplotlib...; which is what got me interested in the first place.

+Apparently, it is a wrapper around Matplotlib.

-I can't say too much about the technology, yet...; as I've only *started* learning it.
+I myself cannot say too much about this technology, yet...; as I've only *started* learning it.

 Still haven't created my 1st Seaborn program...???

-It is a wrapper around Matplotlib.

 -----